davidkaczer/BrowserGym/demo_agent/README.md

 ### Set up WebArena containers

 1. Check that you are in the `docker` group by running `groups` in the terminal.
 If not, ask the host server admin to add you to the docker group.
 1. Follow the [WebArena setup instructions](https://github.com/web-arena-x/webarena/tree/main/environment_docker#individual-website), using `wget` to download the docker `.tar` and `.zim` images.
 Depending on your network speed, this can take a few hours as the docker images are very large.
+Use `localhost` as the hostname in the setup commands.
 1. Check that all containers are running with `docker ps` and that they are mapping the required ports.
 In the `NETWORK` column, you should see something like `0.0.0.0:7780->80/tcp, :::7780->80/tcp` with a different port mapping for each container.
 1. Check that all containers are serving the webpages by running `wget http://localhost:7780/admin` and so on using the URLs in the setup instructions
 1. Run `docker inspect shopping_admin` and note down the `IPAddress`, which should start with 172.17.
 Repeat for each container.